-In a study conducted by MailChimp, an algorithm (“Send Time Optimization”) was used to gather information on the best time to send to individual email addresses in their local time zones.
-(The algorithm used data on subscriber’s engagement in order to determine the best times.)
+In a study by GetResponse, they analyzed about 4 billion emails sent by their customers between January and June 2019, to gather information on the best time to send to individual email addresses in their local time zones.

 Here’s what they discovered about the best day to send emails:

 As you can see, there’s very little difference between any of the weekdays, Monday through Friday.
 Weekends are not a great option for sending emails, with Sunday only slightly better than Saturday.

 From GetResponse’s data, we learn that Tuesday has the highest open rate and click-through rate, as well as being the most popular day to send emails.
 Weekends were the least popular days to send emails, and they also had the lowest open rates.

 According to a Q1 2017 report from Yes Marketing, Saturdays are actually the best days for conversion and had been for a few quarters prior.
 The exception was Q4 when Black Friday and Cyber Monday marketing drove higher conversions on those days.